racket/racket7/pkgs/expander/README.txt

-This package contains the implementation of Racket's macro expander.
+This package contains the implementation of Racket's front-end: macro expander, reader, and module systems.
 A copy of this implementation is extracted and built into the Racket executable, so normally this package's modules are not run directly.
-The expander can be run separately, however, and the Racket expander is updated by modifying this package as it exists in the main Racket Git repository.
+The expander or reader can be run separately, however, and the Racket expander is updated by modifying this package as it exists in the main Racket Git repository.

 Running: